csalt-research/accented-codebooks-asr/README.md

 ## Citation

-If you use this code for your research, please consider citing our work.
+If you use this code for your research, please consider citing our works.

 ```bibtex
 @misc{prabhu2023accented,